sheikh-mohammad/learn-agentic-ai-from-low-code-to-code/00_agentic_web/readme.md

 ---

+## OpenAI’s Blueprint to Power the Future Web with AI

 An analytical article exploring OpenAI's vision for the future, offering insight into how these tools signal a broader shift in web and AI infrastructure.

 **[OpenAI’s Blueprint to Power the Future Web